pwrlabs/pwrlabs-docs/docs/pwrchain/architecture-and-core-components/nodes-and-their-roles/handler-node.md

 ---
-title: Handler Nodes
+title: Handler Node
 sidebar_position: 5
 ---

-# Handler Nodes
+# Handler Node

 Handler nodes are an essential component of the PWR Chain ecosystem, serving as intermediaries between the PWR Chain and virtual machines (VMs) or decentralized applications (dApps).